dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/11/19
+I recently (re)discovered the "Previous/Next Occurrence of the Word at Caret" action in #IntelliJ.
+I'm still thinking how/if it can be useful for me, but it's funny that if you go to the previous word occurrence, then F3 ("Find Next / Move to Next Occurrence") goes backward 🤓

 #### 2024/11/16
 The analogy between music and software isn't really fair but if I had to bet, I would bet on "AI" making software even more widespread and even lower quality than it is now, similar to what happened to the music industry, see the rant by Rick Beato ["The Real Reason Why Music Is Getting Worse"](https://www.youtube.com/watch?v=1bZ0OSEViyo).